nucleoType98/Crypto-Viper/README.md

 A robust crypto class that performs encryption, decryption, hashing, ssl key management, cipher cracking functions etc...
 Errors and memory management is handled carefully to avoid memory leaks and bugs during runtime and compile-time.
-It involves advanced concepts such as Rsa public/private key pair generation, AES/DES encryption methods, SHA** Hashing Algorithms, and Hash Attack Functionalities, it has been tested for memory leaks many times and the result is no memory leak happens, stay cool...
+It involves advanced concepts such as Rsa public/private key pair generation, AES(Advanced-Encryption-Standard) encryption, SHA** Hashing Algorithms, and Hash Attack Functionalities, it has been tested for memory leaks many times and the result is no memory leak happens, stay cool...

-## Code Semantics
+## Pseudo Code

 ### Simple Encryption/Decryption

-> Symmetric Encryption/Decryption using AES/CBC encryption.
+> Symmetric Encryption/Decryption using AES/CBC encryption methods, the function requires a single string as argument, it will encrypt that string using AES encryption and return its encrypted version as string_view.

 ```cpp
 #include "lib/viper.hpp"